Skoda Superb hybrid interior, dashboard & comfort

 Infotainment, apps & sat nav

-The Skoda Connect app can be used to remotely check the car's battery charging status, start or stop charging and even operate the car's air conditioning when it's plugged in.
+The Skoda Connect app can be used to check the car's battery charging status, start or stop charging and even operate the air-con when it's plugged in.
 This system also features full Amazon Alexa integration, meaning these actions can be carried out by voice command to an Alexa or Google Home device.

 In This Review